Dr. Alasdair M. Goodwill C.Psych.

 Biography

-Dr. Alasdair M. Goodwill is a dually registered Clinical and Forensic Psychologist with the College of Psychologists and Behaviour Analysts of Ontario with over 20 years combined experience in behavioural investigative analysis, threat assessment, forensic risk assessment, and clinical therapeutic services.
-He is a tenured Associate Professor in the Department of Psychology and Director of the Criminal and Forensic Psychology Lab (CiR&A) at Toronto Metropolitan University.
+Dr. Alasdair M. Goodwill is a dual registered Clinical and Forensic Psychologist with the College of Psychologists and Behaviour Analysts of Ontario with over 25 years combined experience in behavioural investigative analysis, threat assessment, forensic risk assessment, and clinical therapeutic services.
+He is a tenured Associate Professor in the Department of Psychology and Director of the Criminal and Forensic Psychology Research Lab at Toronto Metropolitan University.
 Dr. Goodwill undertook his clinical internship at the Centre for Addictions and Mental Health's (CAMH, Toronto, Canada) Sexual Behaviours Clinic (SBC) where he was responsible for forensic assessments, clinical diagnostic interviews and treatment services for individuals with sexual behavioural problems.

 Dr. Goodwill completed his M.Sc. in Investigative Psychology at the University of Liverpool (UK) with Distinction and his Ph.D. in Forensic Psychology at the University of Birmingham where he conducted doctoral research on "Pragmatic approaches to suspect prioritisation in criminal investigations."
 He was awarded the Overseas Research Students Award Scheme (ORSAS) scholarship and the School of Psychology Full Academic Scholarship for his doctoral work.
 Following his Ph.D., he served as an Assistant Professor (Lecturer) and Course Director of the Doctorate in Forensic Psychology Programme (ForenPsyD) at the University of Birmingham before returning to Canada in 2009.

 Dr. Goodwill consults regularly with law enforcement, security professionals, legal firms, and criminal investigators (private and police).
 He has provided expert court reports in civil litigation and has conducted threat assessments for corporate security teams and healthcare institutions.
 His consulting work spans behavioural investigative analysis of serious crime, threat assessment, and risk evaluation involving homicidal violent and sexual offending, workplace threat assessment, and security incident analysis.
-He has provided investigative recommendations for law enforcement agencies in both Canada and the United Kingdom, including reports for the National Crime and Operations Faculty (NCOF), the Home Office (UK), and various Canadian police services.

 Dr. Goodwill maintains a private clinical practice (TheResolute.ca (external link, opens in new window) ) where he provides clinical assessment and therapeutic services utilizing an integrative approach that combines evidence-based cognitive-behavioural therapies with positive psychology, mindfulness, and purpose-based philosophical frameworks to support mental and physical wellness.